timy352/docxtotext/README.md

-# A php class to extract all the images from a Word DOCX document and save them as separate image files
+# A php class to extract all the text from a Word DOCX document and save it as a text array

 ## Description